Aircraft industry of Serbia: Aero East Europe (2006)

 A company specialized in the production of the light and ultra-light aircraft.
 It was founded in 2006 in Kraljevo, close to the location of the pre-war aircraft factory.
 It produces licensed Colombian AeroAndina aircraft (Kimbaya, Embera, Tumaco and Tyrona).
 As with the other ultra light aircraft, they are made from chrome and molybdenum.

 In 2013 the company produced its own design, the Aero East Europe Sila ultra-light aircraft.
 There are several versions: Sila 450 C, Sila 750 C cruiser models, Sila 750 S STOL, the three-seat Sila 750 MT medical transport and the four-seat Sila 950.
 DEsign was developed in cooperation with the Department of Mechanical Engineering at the University of Belgrade.
 Apart from manufacturing, the company also maintains and repairs aircraft and aircraft engines.

 Other

 The two remaining interwar factories were "Vlajković", in Belgrade, and "Albatros", in Sremska Mitrovica.

 Đorđe M. Popović (1907–56), used his family owned furniture company in Užice to build gliders during the Interbellum.
 Designed after the German Hols der Teufel gliders, the first specimen was finished in 1934, bearing the mark K1-YU.
 The second followed in 1935, as K1B-YU.
 Few more were finished before the outbreak of World War II.
 After the war, new authorities confiscated Popović's assets.

 In the workshops of the Aeroput, a three-seat twin-engine Aeroput MMS-3, or Mitrović MMS-3 was constructed in 1936.
 It was made for the company's air taxi service.

+"Arsi Aviation", founded by Aleksandar Arsić (1953-2023) and seated in Belgrade's neighborhood of Višnjica, obtained rights to produce Swedish high performance carbon fiber ultralight aircraft Esqual in 2007.
+There were only some 20 specimens of the specific 1C version, of which 5 were completed in Serbia.
+There was no serialized production, but they were made and sold in segments (kits), which were then combined together by the byer.
+Arsić was killed when he crashed in his own plane on 10 August 2023 at the 13.
+Maj airfield in Belgrade.